cakephp/docs/en/core-libraries/helpers/form.rst

 .. php:class:: FormHelper

 The FormHelper is a new addition to CakePHP.
-Most of the heavy lifting in form creation is now done using this new class, rather than (now deprecated) methods in the HtmlHelper.
+Most of the heavy lifting in form creation is now done using this.
 The FormHelper focuses on creating forms quickly, in a way that will streamline validation, re-population and layout.
-The FormHelper is also flexible - it will do almost everything for you automagically, or you can use specific methods to get only what you need.
+The FormHelper is also flexible - it will do almost everything for you using conventions, or you can use specific methods to get only what you need.

 Creating Forms